UK Government’s Domestic Violence Reforms ‘Risk Failing’ Migrant Women

 “As the Step Up Migrant Women coalition we stress the importance of having a victim-centred Bill that acknowledges the rights of migrant women and the crucial support of specialist services.
 The duty of the police and statutory services is not to criminalise victims’ immigration status but that of promoting public safety and protecting all victims of crime and abuse.”

-Pragna Patel, Director at Southall Black Sisters, said:
+Pragna Patel of Southall Black Sisters said:

 We welcome the Home Affairs Select Committee’s proposals to improve protection for black and minority women, but they do not go far enough.
 Too many migrant women will be failed if a coherent strategy on violence against migrant women and girls is not put in place.